-Over a week, the research team collected data through a user survey and informal conversations with garden visitors at Boston Children's Hospital.
-This approach combined quantitative survey data with qualitative insights from direct interactions, offering a well-rounded view of how people use the space.( We received 25 hard copies surveys and 15 quick interviews.
+Over a week, the research team collected data through a user survey (Appendix 02) and informal conversations with garden visitors at Boston Children's Hospital.
+This approach combined quantitative survey data with qualitative insights from direct interactions, offering a well-rounded view of how people use the gardens.
+(We received 25 surveys and conducted 15 semi-structured interviews.
 While online Surveys due to website tech issues are not accessible)

-Three members of the research team visited the garden multiple times during the summer and fall seasons, spending dozens of hours observing the behavior and activities of garden visitors and taking field notes.
-This is an additional method of gathering data to demonstrate the preferences and activities of BCH garden visitors.
+Three members of the research team visited the gardens multiple times during the summer and fall seasons.
+The research team spent dozens of hours observing the behavior and activities of garden visitors and taking field notes, understanding their preferences and activities.